civboot/fngi/README.md

   [round_two](./notes/round_two.md)
 - [x] Create [civc] library to build on top of, based on lessons learned
 - [ ] Create fngi
   - [X] spor VM for executing compiled instructions
   - [X] TyDb for setting up the type checker
   - [X] fn for writing type-checked functions
   - [X] if/elif/else for flow control
   - [ ] blk to create loop/while/etc.
   - [ ] var, global, struct
   - [ ] executeFile to be able to have some form of "import"
--   [ ] module to set the current dictionary path (module).
+  - [ ] `mod` to set the current dictionary path (module support).
 - [ ] Create standard library
   - [ ] Allocator options and allocator stack
   - [ ] String formatting